 Environmental Social Sciences discipline looks at interactions between humans and the environment which tend to be complex and often require interdisciplinary efforts to understand and manage.
 Environmental policy, environmental economics, environmental history, environmental communication, environmental sociology and human ecology are examples of the fields of study.

-One cornerstone of this curriculum is a regular Greenbag Seminar series that provides opportunity for students to interact with professionals "in the trenches."
+One cornerstone of the ECS curriculum is a weekly Greenbag Seminar series that provides opportunity for students to interact with professionals "in the trenches."
 Local professionals as well as nationally recognized experts provide seminars, workshops and mini-courses to ECS students.